Corgan (company)

 Corgan Associates, Inc., commonly known as Corgan, is an American multinational architecture and design firm headquartered in Dallas, Texas.
 It is one of the largest architecture firms in the world, both by revenue and number of architects.
-Corgan reported a revenue of US$510.47 million in 2024 and employs over 1200 professionals across 20 offices worldwide.
+Corgan reported a revenue of US$675.75 million in 2025 and employs over 1400 professionals across 23 offices worldwide.

 The firm provides architectural services in various sectors, including aviation, commercial, data centers, education, healthcare, mixed-use, multifamily, offices, and workplaces.

 History

 Founded in 1938 by Jack Corgan in Dallas, Texas, Corgan initially focused on designing movie theaters and drive-ins.
-In the mid-20th century, the firm became known for its work on hotel along Route 66 and movie palaces in small towns such as Vernon, Texas, and Chickasha, Oklahoma.
+In the mid-20th century, the firm became known for its work on hotels along Route 66 and movie palaces in small towns such as Vernon, Texas, and Chickasha, Oklahoma.
 During this period, Corgan designed over 90 movie theaters, some of which have been preserved as historic landmarks.

 In 1956, Corgan was selected to design the Dallas Love Field Airport Terminal, which served as the primary airport for Dallas at the time.
 The terminal's design incorporated features such as a mezzanine dining room and moving walkways, which were considered advanced concept for that period.

-In 1979, the firm formalized its data center architecture practice, and by 2018, it had completed more than 1,200 data centers for technology and telecommunications companies worldwide.
+In 1979, the firm formalized its data center architecture practice, and by 2018, it had completed more than 1,200 data centers worldwide.

-In August 2025, Corgan announced the acquisition of Dyer Brown & Associates.
+In 2025, Corgan acquired the Boston-based interior design firm Dyer Brown & Associates and the New York-based architecture and urban design firm Cooper Robertson.

-In November 2025, Corgan announced the acquisition of Cooper Robertson.
+In 2026, Corgan acquired the Washington, D.C.-based architecture firm FOX Architects, the New York-based architecture firm WCGS Architects, and the North Carolina-based architecture firm Duda|Paine Architects.

 Offices

-Corgan maintains 21 offices worldwide.
-The firm's headquarters are located in Dallas, Texas, with additional offices in major cities within the United States, including New York, Los Angeles, Chicago, and San Francisco.
-Corgan recently expanded its reach with acquisitions of Dyer Brown in Boston, Massachusetts and Cooper Robertson in New York City, New York.
+Corgan maintains 23 offices worldwide, with its headquarters in Dallas, Texas.
+The firm has additional U.S. locations in major cities, including New York, Los Angeles, Chicago, and San Francisco.
 International locations include London, Singapore, and Dublin.